weaviate/weaviate-io/developers/weaviate/concepts/resources.md

 - **Reduce the number of `maxConnections` in your HNSW index settings**.
 Each object in memory has up to `maxConnections` connections.
 Each of those connections uses 8-10B of memory.
 To reduce the overall memory footprint, reduce `maxConnections`.

 Reducing `maxConnections` adversely affects HNSW recall performance.
-To mitigate this effect,increase one or both of the `efConstruction` and `ef` parameters.
+To mitigate this effect, increase one or both of the `efConstruction` and `ef` parameters.

 - Increasing `efConstruction` increases import time without affecting query times.
 - Increasing `ef` increases query times without affecting import times.